aimclub/OSA/README.md

 ## Acknowledgments

+The project is supported as ITMO University Research Project in AI Initiative (RPAII).

 OSA is tested by the members of [ITMO OpenSource](https://t.me/scientific_opensource) community.
 Useful content from community is available in [**Open-source-ops**](https://github.com/aimclub/open-source-ops)